 The problem is, you are not losing body fat (or at least not the majority of the weight loss).
 You are likely just dropping a bunch of water weight.

-You see, when carbohydrates get digested, they get stored in the muscles and in the liver (aka glycogen) to be used as energy later on.
-This is not a bad thing; in fact, for athletes, this is actually a good thing.
+When carbohydrates get digested, they get stored in the muscles and in the liver (aka glycogen) to be used as energy later on.
+But this is not a bad thing; in fact, for athletes, this is actually a good thing.

 When carbohydrates are stored as glycogen, multiple water molecules are stored with it.
 So when you cut out carbohydrates from your diet, you will very quickly deplete your glycogen stores and lose the water attached to them, causing you to drop several pounds of water weight.